vekatze/neut/book/src/commands.md

 neut zen path/to/some-file.nt # => (the result of `foo(10)` is printed)
 ```

-This can be done even if `some-file.nt` isn't an entrypoint of the module.
+This can be done even if `some-file.nt` isn't an entry point of the module.
 You can think of functions named `zen` as alternative `main`s.

 ## `neut lsp`